Delgado's response to the coronavirus disease outbreak

 Plans are now being implemented to manage effects of the coronavirus disease outbreak

-Documents and Communications list below for more specific information.
+Communications list below for more specific information.

 COVID-19 originated in China late last year and has spread around the world.
 In Louisiana, the number of cases is tracked by the Louisiana Department of Health.